page of weldreality.com.

 that Ford did not get to hear, or did not want to hear about it's axle weld issues.

 it possible that Ford would rather wait to see how many axles fail on it's trucks

 and how many life's are lost before it decides what action has to be taken.

 perhaps Detroit's best selling trucks will die of rust before the axle weld cracks

 can propagate to failure.

 ALL ENGINEERING DECISIONS IT PAYS TO BE OPEN MINDED, IT ALSO PAYS TO KNOW THE

-PROCESSES YOU CONTROL.
-ONE DAY SOON I WILL WRITE MY LAST BOOK TITLED,
+PROCESSES THAT CREATE THE PROFITS ON THE SHOP FLOOR.
+ONE DAY SOON I WILL WRITE MY LAST BOOK AND CALL IT,

 THIS WEB STORY RELATED?

 Hi all.
 I wanted to know if anyone has any advice